plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 it is an acceptable pragmatic solution from my perspective ;-)

-## How do others think about controllers and presenters
+## How do others think about controllers and presenters?

 During research for this post I came along many other discussions about controllers and presenters in the Clean Architecture.
 Here are some of them: